distributing this free software

 The first-time purchase is characterised by expectations,

-raised by observation and by retrieval of past experiences in similar
+raised by observation and by retrieval of memories of past experiences

-least in part, based on the experience gained through personal experience.
+is, at least in part, based on the experience gained through personal

 The place where choice is made